hazelcast/hazelcast-code-samples/hazelcast-integration/springboot-eureka-partition-groups/README.md

 Surprised 2 ?

-The "__eurekast_unsafe__" has dropped from 149 to 145 by the loss of the most recent server.
+The "__eurekast_unsafe__" has dropped from 149 to 145 by the most recent loss of a server.
 We've lost 75% of the hosts but not 75% of the data, and that's because it's the partitions that are spread across the hosts.